Heather Peyton

 Associate Professor of Oboe and Music Theory

-Heather Peyton received a Doctorate in Musical Arts Degree from Michigan State University, where she held the title of University Distinguished Fellow.
-She received a Master’s Degree in solo performance and Artist Diploma from McGill University, and a Bachelor’s Degree from Indiana University.
-She has held teaching positions at institutions including Iowa State University and the Interlochen Summer Arts Program.
-Dr. Peyton won honorable mention as a finalist in the prestigious Gillet-Fox International Oboe Competition, competed in the Sony International Oboe Competition, and is the recipient of many national and international awards for her solo and chamber music performances on oboe, English horn, and oboe d’amore.
-She has appeared as a soloist in the United States, Canada, South America, Europe, and Asia.
+Praised as a “captivating performer” with “enchanting musicality” and “effortless technique,” Heather Peyton is a sought-after concert artist who has appeared more than thirty times as a concerto soloist in addition to being an in-demand recitalist with performances in in the United States, Canada, South America, Europe, and Asia.
+Dr. Peyton won honorable mention as a finalist in the prestigious Gillet-Fox International Oboe Competition, was an invited competitor in the Sony International Oboe Competition.
+She is the recipient of many national and international awards for her solo and chamber music performances on oboe, English horn, and oboe d’amore.
 Currently a member of the Waterloo Cedar Falls Symphony Orchestra, Dr. Peyton has performed as a member or guest with numerous ensembles, including the Orquestra Sinfônica da Universidade de Caxias do Sul, Lansing Symphony Orchestra, Jackson Symphony Orchestra, Michigan Opera Theatre Orchestra, Chautauqua Symphony Orchestra, National Repertory Orchestra, Ensemble Pentaèdre, and the Société de Musique Contemporaine du Quebéc.
-She has toured internationally as part of a contemporary chamber opera company as well as with a woodwind quintet.
+She has toured internationally as part of a contemporary chamber opera company as well as with chamber music ensembles.

 D.M.A. - Michigan State University